Bureaus sell $1 at GH¢12.25, GH¢11.63 on BoG interbank market

 Note that these rates may be different at a forex bureau near you.
 Our forex bureau rates are provided by Afriswap Bureau De Change in Osu, Accra.

-At a Forex Bureau in Accra, the Euro is being bought at a rate of 13.00 and sold at a rate of 13.50.
+At a forex bureau in Accra, the Euro is being bought at a rate of 12.90 and sold at a rate of 13.40.

 At a forex bureau in Accra, the South African Rand is being bought at a rate of 0.40 and sold at a rate of 1.10.